py-pa/django-minio-storage/docs/usage.md

   `minio.example.org:9000` (note that there is no scheme)).

 - `MINIO_STORAGE_ACCESS_KEY` and `MINIO_STORAGE_SECRET_KEY` (mandatory)

+- `MINIO_STORAGE_REGION`: Allows you to specify the region.
+By setting this configuration option, an additional HTTP request to Minio for region checking can be prevented, resulting in improved performance and reduced latency for generating presigned URLs.

 - `MINIO_STORAGE_USE_HTTPS`: whether to use TLS or not (default: `True`).
 This affect both how how Django internally communicates with the Minio server AND